Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 ### **Hazard**: Liquids

-**Description**: Mixing acidic and alkali solutions would result in a reaction, causing solution to be spilt.
-Spillages may be a slip hazard.
+**Description**: Mixing acidic and alkali solutions would result in a reaction, causing bubbles to form.
+Spillages may be a slip hazard, but are unlikely to happen since acid and base used are weak.

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 2, Overall: 6

 **Mitigation**: Do not mix the solutions.
 Clear spills promptly, use wet floor sign if needed.
 Call first aider in case of injury.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2

 <br/>